Chrysler Cordoba: First generation (1975–1979)

 The Cordoba was introduced by Chrysler for the 1975 model year as an upscale personal luxury car, competing with the Oldsmobile Cutlass, Buick Regal, and Mercury Cougar.
-The Cordoba was originally intended to be marketed under the Plymouth marque.
+However, the Cordoba was initially intended to be marketed under the Plymouth marque.
 Model names Mirada, Premier, Sebring, and Grand Era were associated during the development project.
 All except Grand Era would be used on later Chrysler, Dodge, and Eagle vehicles, though only the Dodge Mirada would be related to the Cordoba.
 However, losses from the newly introduced full-size C-body models due to the 1973 oil crisis encouraged Chrysler executives to seek higher profits by marketing the model under the more upscale Chrysler brand.

 The car was a success, with over 150,000 units sold in 1975, a sales year that was otherwise dismal for the company.
 Gauges, except the tachometer, were standard.
 For the 1976 model year, sales increased slightly to 165,000.
 The mildly revised 1977 version also sold well, with just under 140,000 cars.
 The success of using the Chrysler nameplate strategy is contrasted to the far fewer sales of its similar and somewhat cheaper corporate cousin, the Dodge Charger SE.

 Interiors were more luxurious than the Dodge Charger SE and much more than the top-line standard intermediates (Plymouth Fury, Dodge Coronet) with a velour cloth notchback bench seat and folding armrest standard.
-Optionally available were bucket seats upholstered in Corinthian leather with a center armrest and cushion, or at extra cost, a center console with floor shifter and storage compartment.
+Optionally available were bucket seats upholstered in Corinthian leather with a center armrest and cushion, or, at extra cost, a center console with floor shifter and storage compartment.
 The dashboard and door panels featured simulated burled elm trim and metal stampings in 1975, while the 1976 through 1979 models featured simulated rosewood trim.
-A 60/40 bench seat was introduced in 1976 and other seating/upholstery options were added each year through 1979.
-The first-generation, B-body Cordoba was very opulent for the price.
+A 60/40 bench seat was introduced in 1976, and other seating/upholstery options were added each year through 1979.
+The first-generation B-body Cordoba was very opulent for the price.